 DataChannelProfile contains parameters associated with each of the protocols controlled by the data channel establishment protocol (draft-ietf-rtcweb-data-protocol [114]).

-channelType indicates the transmission characteristics of the channel (e.g. whether a channel is reliable, timed and/or ordered/unordered ) as defined by clause 5.1 / draft-ietf-rtcweb-data-protocol [114].
+ordered indicates whether the datachannel is ordered or unordered as defined by clause 6.1.1.7/ draft-ietf-mmusic-data-channel-sdpneg [122].
+If ordered is not included, a default of ordered=TRUE is assumed.

 priority indicates the relative priority of the channel as defined by clause 5.1 / draft-ietf-rtcweb-data-protocol [114].

-relParameter includes reliability parameters as defined by clause 5.1 / draft-ietf-rtcweb-data-protocol [114].
+reliabilityParm allows the either the maxRetr (clause 6.1.1.5 / draft-ietf-mmusic-data-channel-sdpneg [122]) or the maxTime (clause 6.1.1.6 / draft-ietf-mmusic-data-channel-sdpneg [122]) parameter optionally to be sent.

 label associates a tag with the channel as defined by clause 5.1 / draft-ietf-rtcweb-data-protocol [114].

 protocol associates a protocol name with the channel as defined by clause 5.1 / draft-ietf-rtcweb-data-protocol [114].
 The value is a protocol registered in the “WebSocket Subprotocol Name Registry” created in clause 11.5 / IETF RFC 6455 [115].